Stability in the high-dimensional cohomology of congruence subgroups

 From now on, we will assume that $\cG$ is an arbitrary strong sub-functor of $\GL$.
 The reader is advised to keep in mind the sub-functors in the example above as we will focus only on these later.

 \begin{proposition} We have the following: \begin{enumerate} \item The pullback functor $\Pi_{\cG}^{\ast} \colon \Mod_{\VB_{\bZ}/\cG} \to \Mod_{\VB_{\bZ}}$ has a left adjoint $\rH_0(\cG; -)$ given by \item $\rH_0(\cG; -)$ is strong monoidal. \end{enumerate} \end{proposition} \begin{proof} We note that our tensor product is the same as Djament's; see \autoref{rem:djament's-tensor}.
 Part (a) is proven in \cite[Proposition~1.3, 1.4]{Dj}.
 Now we prove Part (b).
 In \cite[\S 1.5]{Dj}, it is shown that $\rH_0(\cG; -)$ is lax monoidal.
-We claim $\rH_0(\cG; -)$ is in fact strong monoidal which we verify as follows: where the third equality follows from the Mackey decomposition theorem, and the fourth equality follows from the fact that $\cG$ is strong.
+We claim $\rH_0(\cG; -)$ is in fact strong monoidal which we verify as follows: where the third equality follows from the Mackey decomposition theorem, the fourth equality follows from the fact that $\cG$ is strong, and the last equality follows from the K\"unneth formula for group homology.
 This completes the proof. \end{proof}

 Since $\rH_0(\cG; -)$ is monoidal, it takes a monoid $A$ in $\Mod_{\VB_{\bZ}}$ to a monoid $B \coloneq \rH_0(\cG; A)$ in $\Mod_{\VB_{\bZ}/\cG}$.
 Moreover, $\rH_0(\cG; -)$ restricts to a functor The functors $\rH_0(\cG; -)$ and $\rH_0^A(\cG; -) $ are right exact.
 We denote their left derived functors by $\rH_{\ast}(\cG; -)$ and $\rH^A_{\ast}(\cG; -)$ respectively.